 When offered a straw, simply refuse it and use your reusable straw.
 This works great with nearly every liquid and beverage container, especially your mason jar or reusable water bottle.

 Zero waste travel is just one part of the overall goal of zero waste living.
-Keep in mind that when we are traveling, we are not following our daily routines and habits so this may be even more difficult to follow zero waste principles.
+Keep in mind that when we are traveling, we are not following our daily routines and habits so this can make it even more difficult to follow zero waste principles.
 Develop good habits while at home so they become second nature for you when you are away and abroad.

 I hope these tips have been helpful for you when traveling zero waste.
 There is a myriad of ideas which I’m sure you are creative enough can find out even more.
 So what are you waiting for?
 The next time you head out on a journey, give zero waste travel a shot!